Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Results

 Figure \ref{fig:variance_reduction_contours} shows the variance reduction versus Monte Carlo,

 that is possible with the ACV-MF estimator as a function of the tunable time step parameters for a computational budget of 1000 equivalent high-fidelity model evaluations.
-Here, the estimator variance was evaluated by discretizing each time step on a grid of 25 equally (log) spaced points using \textit{offline pilot} solution mode with $N_{pilot}=10k$ for a reference solution.
+Here, each time step parameter was discretized as a grid of 25 equally (log) spaced points and the estimator variance, $\Var{\acvest}$, was evaluated at each point using \textit{offline pilot} solution mode with $N_{pilot}=10k$.
 Example 1 is a 1D model tuning problem focused on estimating the time of flight QoI (Figure \ref{fig:variance_reduction_contours} (a)) while example 2 is a 2D model tuning problem considering the time of flight, landing latitude, and angle of attack at 10km QoIs (Figure \ref{fig:variance_reduction_contours} (b)-(d)).
-These plots help to illustrate the nature of the model tuning optimization problem that must be solved, effectively providing a visualization of the objective function to be minimized with EGO.
+These plots help to illustrate the nature of the model tuning optimization problem that must be solved by providing a visualization of the objective function to be minimized with EGO.
 The plots also show the time step values for the \textbf{Hand Selected} and \textbf{Best Case} solutions, highlighting the large difference between those settings as well as the resulting variance reduction.
 In particular, the optimal time step setting for the \textit{Reduced Physics} model is significantly larger than the hand selected value for all three QoIs in Figures \ref{fig:variance_reduction_contours} b-d.
 This indicates that there may be a tendency by practitioners to overestimate how accurate a low-fidelity model must be to be useful within a multifidelity framework, where models with large absolute errors can still be valuable provided they are adequately correlated.